SS Minotaure: French Service

 In 1929 she was acquired by the French Line and based in Le Havre as a tender, under the name Minotaure.
 She joined the tenders Titan and Ursus, both of which Minotaure joined in assisting the launch of the Normandie in October 1932.
 In August of the same year the then Prime Minister, Édouard Herriot traveled aboard her, for which a grand piano was loaded aboard the tug.

 The largest tug belonging to the French Line, Minotaure often served the company's larger liners.
 In 1935, the tug traveled to Saint-Nazaire to escort the completed superliner Normandie back to Havre for the liner's maiden voyage.
 Albert Lebrun, president of France at the time sailed aboard the tug to inspect the brand-new Normandie in May of the same year.
 Minotaure participated in the rescue of several liners; including L'Atlantique in 1933 and Paris in 1939, both victims of the fires that so often ravaged French liners.

-Requisitioned by the French Navy at the start of the Second World War, the tender carried more than 500 troops when she departed Le Havre to assist the evacuation of the new battleship Jean-Bart on 11 June 1940.
-Joined by Titan and Ursus, the three tugs towed the incomplete battleship out of Saint-Nazaire on the night of the 18th.
-Minotaure departed St. Nazaire on the 19th for Bordeaux; arriving there on the 24th.
+Requisitioned by the French Navy at the start of the Second World War, the tender carried more than 500 troops when she departed Le Havre to assist the evacuation of the battleship Jean-Bart from the fitting out dock on 11 June 1940.
+Joined by Titan and Ursus, the three tugs towed the incomplete battleship out of Saint-Nazaire on the night of the 18 June.
+Minotaure departed St. Nazaire on the 19 for Bordeaux; arriving there on the 24 June.
 Two months later she was seized by the Germans.